 Free Walking Tours – The best way to get to know about Athens is through guided tours.
 Most of the cities have free guided tours around the main sights.
 I recommend using that, but make sure to tip the guide in the end.

-Read More About Backpacking
+Read More About Greece and Backpacking

 Traveling to Athens: